yura/CarND-LaneLines-P1-Solution/writeup.md

 ![result](./test_images_output/solidWhiteRight.jpg)

-## Shortcomings
+## Shortcomings and possible improvements

 1. To detect edges I used auto detection of low and high thresholds for the Canny call.
 Probably some tweaks required with different light conditions.

 2. Hardcoded values are used for the Hough Transform call.
 These values need to be tweaked with different image resolution.

-3. If there is a rain or a snow fall we need to change r (distance resolution) and θ (angular resolution) of the Hough grid.
+3. Difficult weather conditions such as fog, rain and snow breaks Hough Transform as well.

 4. Region of interest is fragile place as well.
 Vertices for region of interest need to be changed if we change camera point of view.